 A very unique places to visit in Italy!

 Also known as the City of Dogs, your canine companion is allowed everywhere with you; even in some restaurants.

-Florence is the capital of the Tuscany region, and is known for its terracotta architecture; namely, the cathedral that stands proudly within the city.
+Florence is the capital of the Tuscany region, and is known for its art museums and also terracotta architecture; namely, the cathedral that stands proudly within the city.
 It’s also the best place to visit Michelangelo’s David sculpture up close and in person, as well as pieces by Botticelli and da Vinci, making it the ideal location for art lovers to come and relax.
 The city has such a cool vibe and really is one of the best places to visit in Italy.

 One of the cheapest cities in Italy to visit!